What Do Episodic Dreams Mean?

 All of the events could have happened in one dream.
 If the events were amalgamated, it would have made sense.
 The people could sit down.
 The plates could be placed.
 Then the silverware could be placed.

 Yet, for some reason, the subconscious didn’t present the dream in that way.
-By spreading out the same dream over several nights, it apparently was trying to emphasize the importance of the symbols in the dream.
+By spreading out the same dream over several nights, it was trying to emphasize the importance of the symbols in the dream.

 The episodic dream was a communication strategy by the subconscious.